oparedorothy4-maker/Digital-Detox-Habit-Tracker/README.md

 ### Description
-A Python CLI application to track daily and weekly digital detox habits.
+Digital Detox Habit Tracker is a Python command-line (CLI) application that helps users build healthier digital habits by tracking daily and weekly goals.
-It allows creating, completing, listing, deleting habits, and viewing analytics.
+It allows users to create, complete, list, delete and analyze habits, helping reduce screen time and encourage consistent digital detox routines.